Mohammad-Ali-Rauf/msu/README.md

 > *"Urdu can shine again — clear, organized, and connected to our heritage."*

 Zabān-e-Sulaimāni is a linguistic initiative to refine and standardize Urdu for the modern world.
-Our goal is to develop **Modern Standard Urdu (MSU)** — a respectful, structured, and elegant version of Urdu that bridges classical beauty with contemporary clarity.
+Our goal is to develop **Modern Standard Urdu (MSU)** — a respectful, structured, and elegant form that bridges classical beauty with contemporary clarity.

 ---